nowsprinting/blender-like-sceneview-hotkeys/README.md

 e.g. Numpad 1/3/7 as switch front/right/top view.
 Numpad 5 as toggle orthographic projection.

-Click [日本語](./README_ja.md) for Japanese page if you need.
+Click [日本語](./README_ja.md) for the Japanese page if you need.

 ## Installation

-You can install in 3 ways.
+You can install it in 3 ways.

 ### By unitypackage